hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

     plt.xlabel('# particles')
     plt.ylabel('# particles / # particles on reference determinant')

-A smaller time step leads to less particles at the shoulder position.
+A smaller time step leads to fewer particles at the shoulder position.

 Effects of Cluster Multispawn Threshold
 ---------------------------------------

-.. review:: RSTF - mention this is specific to CCMC (whereas everything previously applies equally much to FCIQMC (and DMQMC?))
-.. reviewanswer:: VAN - modified.
-What about DMQMC?

 This part looks at changing the multispawn threshold.
 This is another feature which can change the number of particles at the shoulder.
 Positive effects of that have already been shown in :ref:`CCMC <ccmc_tutorial>`.